How Long Should a CV be in 2023 (Free Guide with Examples)

 Key takeaways

 Quality content trumps quantity and holds your key to success.
 Remember, it's not about pages but about what goes on them.
 You are one step ahead of competitors by striking the right balance between these two.
 Make a lasting impression by effectively showcasing your strengths and quantifying your achievements.
-To ace your upcoming job interview, consider these essential tips:
+Follow our final tips below to excel in your career search and win that all-important job interview.

 Next steps?

-After you have achieved the right balance, it’s time to take the next steps towards choosing a CV template or accompanying cover letter.
-If writing is not your strong side, consider using our Writing Services to improve your career documents or let us create it from scratch.
-Opt for the appropriate CV as well as cover letter length and confidently apply for your dream job.
+Once you have created a compelling CV that strikes the right balance between content and length, it’s time to take the next steps towards choosing a CV template or accompanying cover letter template.
+If writing is not your strong suit, consider using our CV Writing Services to improve your career documents or let us create them from scratch.
+We can help you choose the appropriate CV as well as cover letter length so you can confidently apply for your dream job.

 Looking to create a 1 or 2-page CV?